All Products

 Limit Description

-Compression format The Kafka Producer must use one of the following compression formats: gzip, zstd, lz4, or snappy.
+Compression format Kafka Producer must use gzip, zstd, lz4, or snappy compression.
 Data compressed in other formats is discarded.

-The number of discarded data entries is shown as Deliver Failed on the Data Processing Insight dashboard.
+Discarded entries are counted as Deliver Failed on the Data Processing Insight dashboard.
 For more information, see View the data import configuration.

-Maximum number of topics A single data import configuration supports a maximum of 10,000 topics.
+Maximum number of topics A single data import configuration supports up to 10,000 topics.

-Maximum log size The maximum size for a single log is 3 MB.
+Maximum log size The maximum size of a single log is 3 MB.
 Logs that exceed this limit are discarded.

-The number of discarded logs is shown as Deliver Failed on the Data Processing Insight dashboard.
+Discarded logs are counted as Deliver Failed on the Data Processing Insight dashboard.
 For more information, see View the data import configuration.

-Starting position You can set the starting position only to Earliest or Latest.
+Starting position The starting position can only be set to Earliest or Latest.
 Importing data from a specific point in time is not supported.

 Configuration limits